JunesiPhone/WeatherGraph/README.md

 # WeatherGraph

 Weather Graph is a simple widget using IS2 to grab a forecast for 5 days.
-Using a stripped down version of d3.js it displays the forecast with a graph for high and low temps.
+Using a stripped down version of d3.js it displays the forecast with a graph (SVG) for high and low temps.

 Created and maintained by @JunesiPhone http://junesiphone.com